 Then you can go two ways: either you do it all by hand (recommended for advanced users) or you use our plugin to create folders containing things like rows, columns, paddings and margins.
 Our plugin is NOT REQUIRED for this to work, but it will help you in the very beginning speeding up your understanding of how things need to be setup inside of Sketch.

 🎓Important!
-The page (in Sketch) needs to be named Start here and the first artboard needs to be named Start or our previewer app will not read your .sketchfile correctly.
+The page (in Sketch) needs to be named Start here and the first artboard needs to be named Start or our code app will not read your .sketchfile correctly.

 This step is the most important one.
 It’s now that you begin giving your Sketch design file the super power of Bootstrap 4 and React without even leaving the document.
-You are enhancing your design with real code components and the amazing responsive grid (we love you Bootstrap 4).
+You are enhancing your design with real code components and the amazing responsive Bootstrap 4 grid.

 You add our components in Sketch by using very familiar built in Sketch tools like the Text Node (T), Grouping (⌘+G) and the shapes we support.

 Number one rule: You need to name each layer and group with our component names or it will not work at all in code!

 👨🏻💻Now comes the really fun part, seeing your static Sketch design file starting to come alive!

 If you have done your homework of Step 2, you will see your design file beautifully rendered and fully responsive based on what you have set up.